-We all want our food to be tasty, but a lot of what determines how delicious our meals are happens before you even turn on your oven.
+We all want our food to be tasty, but a lot of what determines how delicious our meals are happens before you even turn on your stove.
 Knowing how to properly store kitchen staples like onions, garlic, and potatoes can greatly improve your food’s taste — and it all starts with not mindlessly tossing produce in the fridge.
 Did you know that most of your fresh fruits and veggies don’t actually need to go in the refrigerator?

 Dozens of ingredients that you cook with often last longer outside the fridge or freezer.
-In fact, cold temperatures and moisture inside your appliances can actually cause your produce to ripen slower and mold faster.
+In fact, cold temperatures and moisture inside your appliances can cause your produce to ripen slower and mold faster.
 To get the most from your farmers market finds, it'd be best to let them sit and do their own thing.

 Keep scrolling to discover the kitchen items most people mistakenly put in their fridge.

 Instead of storing onions in your crisper drawer, you'll want to leave them somewhere cool and dry.
 Your fridge is a naturally moist environment, which isn’t ideal for onions.
 In fact, excess moisture can cause your onions to become mushy and moldy.
 However, once the onion has been cut and tears have been shed, seal it in a plastic bag and toss it in your fridge.